This SkinCeuticals vs SkinMedica retinol guide will make the process much easier for you in choosing the best!

 If smaller concentrations of retinol no longer help you as they used to this 1% retinol could be what you need for your wrinkles, acne scars, and age spots.

-From many reviews, the SkinMedica Retinol is best for anti-aging purposes especially in users with mature skin.
+From many reviews, the SkinMedica Retinol is best for anti-aging purposes, especially for users with mature skin.

 The product is effective and great for all skin types, either way, always remember to start slow to gauge the right frequency of use for you.